GRID: Scaling Task-Agnostic Inference in Continual Prompt Tuning: Full Experimental Setup and Configurations

-\paragraph{Long-Sequence CL Setting:} Following the approach of \cite{razdaibiedina2023progressive}, we consider a total of 15 distinct tasks.
-These tasks include the four previously described in the short-sequence CL benchmark, four tasks from the GLUE benchmark (MNLI, QQP, RTE, SST2) \cite{wang2018glue}, five tasks from the SuperGLUE benchmark (WiC, CB, COPA, MultiRC, BoolQ) \cite{wang2019superglue}, as well as YELP reviews \cite{zhang2015character} and the IMDB movie reviews dataset \cite{maas2011learning}.
+\paragraph{Long-Sequence CL Setting:} Following the approach of \citep{razdaibiedina2023progressive}, we consider a total of 15 distinct tasks.
+These consist of five datasets from the CL benchmark \citep{zhang2015character}: AG News (topic classification), Amazon Reviews (sentiment analysis), Yelp Reviews (sentiment analysis), DBpedia (Wikipedia text classification), Yahoo Answers (Q\&A classification), four tasks from the GLUE benchmark (MNLI, QQP, RTE, SST2) \citep{wang2018glue}, five tasks from the SuperGLUE benchmark (WiC, CB, COPA, MultiRC, BoolQ) \citep{wang2019superglue}, and the IMDB movie reviews dataset for sentiment analysis \citep{maas2011learning}.
+Figure~\ref{fig:cluster} visualizes task embedding distributions under two sentence encoders, highlighting semantic clustering and separation among tasks in the sequence.
 We evaluate our methods across six different task sequence orders.
-Three of these sequences follow standard long-sequence continual learning orders that have been used in prior works (e.g., Orders 4–6)\cite{razdaibiedina2023progressive, guo2024q}.
-We additionally propose three novel task orders: (1) a \textit{Order $A$: easy-to-hard} order, where tasks are categorically grouped and simpler tasks such as binary sentiment classification are introduced first, followed by more complex reasoning tasks like MultiRC and COPA; (2) a \textit{Order $B$: hard-to-easy} order that reverses this progression; and (3) a \textit{Order $C$: mixed} order that randomly interleaves tasks from different categories and difficulties.
-These variations allow us to assess how the order of task presentation and semantic similarity affect forgetting, transfer, and model generalization in long-horizon continual learning scenarios.
+Three of these sequences follow standard long-sequence continual learning orders that have been used in prior works (e.g., L1–L3) \citep{razdaibiedina2023progressive, guo2024q}.
+We additionally propose three novel task orders: (1) \textit{Order L4: easy-to-hard}, where tasks are grouped by category and simpler tasks such as binary sentiment classification are introduced first, followed by more complex reasoning tasks like MultiRC and COPA; (2) \textit{Order L5: hard-to-easy}, which reverses this progression; and (3) \textit{Order L6: mixed}, where tasks from different categories and difficulty levels are randomly interleaved.
+These variations allow us to assess how task presentation order and semantic similarity affect forgetting, transfer, and model generalization in long-horizon continual learning scenarios.